starryious/KamdenWang2003.github.io/hobbies.md

 <br>

-Teaching is a great way to keep learning.
-When you are teaching, you will find whether you truly master a specific knowledge or not.
+Teaching is another to learn.
+When you are teaching, you will subtbly find whether you truly master a specific knowledge or not.
 [The Feynman Technique](https://www.colorado.edu/artssciences-advising/resource-library/life-skills/the-feynman-technique-in-academic-coaching) is a way to practice this idea.
 Due to the unsatisfactory teaching of university courses, I want to try my best to teach others in a relaxing but rigorous way.

 ## Ping-pong & Swimming & Exercising

 <br>

-Among the ball games, I am good at ping-pong, other ball games are at the elementary level like tennis, football, badminton and basketball.
+Among the ball games, I like playing ping-pong, other ball games are at the elementary level like tennis, football, badminton and basketball.
 Swimming and exercising are also my favorite sports.
+I spent 3 - 4 days a week in swimming and exercising.

 ## Reading

 <br>

-I read different types of books (physics, geography, history, novel) in my free time.
+I am an omnivorous reader (physics, geography, history, novel).
 But currently finding time to read at noon and evening is difficult for me due to the increasingly tight schedule.
 I am interested in theoretical physics but getting bad score in high school.

 ## Miscellaneous

 <br>

-I enjoy drinking coffee(latté), and watching movies; [R](https://cran.r-project.org/) is the language I mainly use and previously I have learned MATLAB(forgotten), Python, C, C++, SQL and Wolfram; [R Markdown](https://rmarkdown.rstudio.com/) is the main tool I use for editing which combines Markdown, TeX, code chunks(like code cell in Jupyter Notebook and Mathematica) and using Pandoc to output different format.
+I enjoy drinking coffee, and watching movies; [R](https://cran.r-project.org/) is the language I mainly use and previously I have learned MATLAB(forgotten), Python, C, C++, SQL and Wolfram (Mathematica); [R Markdown](https://rmarkdown.rstudio.com/) is the main tool I use for editing which combines Markdown, TeX, code chunks(like code cell in Jupyter Notebook and Mathematica Notebook) and using Pandoc to output different format.